 It: the message

 Using the wrong tone of voice is also all too common.
-For example, we can be too friendly and casual when talking about serious things.
+For example, we can be over-friendly and casual when talking about serious things.
 This can be an easy trap to fall into when writing an email.
-FT journalist Lucy Kellaway highlighted one of the least appropriate beginnings to an email from a leader.
-Stephen Elop from Microsoft began a 1,200 word memo with a jaunty "hello there" to announce he was axing 2000 jobs.
+FT journalist Lucy Kellaway highlighted one of the least appropriate beginnings to an email from a senior leader: Microsoft’s Stephen Elop began a 1,200 word-memo with a jaunty "hello there" to announce he was axing 2000 jobs.

-We need to match our tone to what we are saying and the person to whom we are saying it.
+We need to match our tone to what we are saying and to the person we are addressing.
 Beware being too chatty and overfamiliar at inappropriate times.
-What works when we are communicating with our kids or close friends, will not translate to business contacts.
+What works when we are communicating with our kids or close friends will not translate to business contacts.
 Keeping our recipient in mind helps us to create the right tone.

-Truman Capote, author of Breakfast at Tiffany's, believed that brilliant writers should also be brilliant editors (or be lucky enough to have one): "I believe more in the scissors than I do in the pencil."
+Truman Capote, author of Breakfast at Tiffany's, believed that brilliant writers should also be brilliant editors (or be lucky enough to have one): "I believe more in the scissors than I do in the pencil,” he wrote.

-Advertising guru David Ogilvy knew a thing or two about good writing.
-He also understood the importance of reviewing and editing his own work: "I’m a lousy copywriter but I am a good editor”, he said.
-“So I go to work editing my own draft.
-After four or five editings, it looks good enough to show to the client."
+Advertising guru David Ogilvy also understood the importance of reviewing and editing his own work: "I’m a lousy copywriter but I am a good editor,” he said.
+“So, I go to work editing my own draft.
+After four or five edits, it looks good enough to show to the client."

 This is when the good writing happens.
-If there's one thing we can do today to improve our writing it's to agree never to send a first draft.
-Instead, sit on it for a while and see how it can be made better.
+If there's one thing we can do today to improve our writing, it's to agree never to send a first draft.
+Instead, sit on it for a while, return to it and see how it can be made better.